 - provide a basis for a pedogogy where pupils take control of their learning, become resilient and much more independent as they find their own solutions and achieve mastery across a range of subjects and topics

 The evidence is not in exercise books but in the direct observation of learning in the classroom and in the responses from pupils.
 Taking books home to mark has a number of negative side effects.
 Teachers increase their workload inexorably, pupils are unlikely to read past the first few comments and are unlikely to learn from them.
 The opportunity to put mistakes right in this way may impede further learning and the opportunity for positive interaction and the reinforcement of what is good about the work is hugely diluted.
 We have read widely about the current advice on formative assessment and have put together a sample policy document that focuses on assessing with the learner in order to eliminate the need to take whole sets of books or papers away to mark in isolation.
 We have talked to several schools that have had recent OFSTED inspections and they say that OFSTED want to look at the marking/assessment policy and then see how it is being put into practice.
 Most of the schools say that inspectors did not want to look at the marking in books, they wanted to look at the quality of the pupil's work, evidence of progress and were much more interested in talking to pupils about their learning and experiences in the classroom.
-Click here or click on the link above to download a copy of our sample Assessment and Feedback policy.
 Join us at one of our training events that looks in depth at the current thinking and best practice in relation to formative assessment and assessment without levels.
-If you have not already done so click here to download our precis of the report from Commission on Assessment Without Levels which condenses some 50 pages into a succinct bulleted list.
 We have also created a questionnaire to help you plan an assessment strategy that will be consistent and sustainable across the whole school.
-Click here to download a copy of this questionnaire.

 Join us at one of our assessment events to look in detail at good and best practice, the latest thinking and techniques linked to formative assessment and an opportunity to focus on how to embed a powerful formative assessment strategy in your school